Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Tips for managing your mental wellbeing

 As parents, we often push our own needs to the background to focus on what our baby requires from us.
-When it comes to mental health however, focusing on our own wellbeing and supporting your mental health will allow you to care for your baby in the best possible way.
-By focusing on a few key areas, you are well on your way reducing the risk and/or severity of a mental health condition.
+When it comes to mental health however, focusing on your own wellbeing and supporting your mental health will allow you to care for your baby in the best possible way.

 Self-care

-Stop smoking and drinking
+Review smoking and drinking habits

 Accept help